syncfusion-content/winui-docs/winui/Ribbon/ContextualTabGroups.md

 ---
 layout: post
 title: ContextualTabGroups in WinUI Ribbon control | Syncfusion
-description:  Learn here all about ContextualTabGroups of Syncfusion WinUI Ribbon(sfRibbon) control and more.
+description:  Learn here all about ContextualTabGroups of Syncfusion WinUI Ribbon control and more.
 platform: winui
 control: Ribbon
 documentation: ug